Study here/Undergraduate studies/Available Subjects/

 There are two physics degree courses to which you can apply: a three year BA and a four year MPhys.
 Students hoping to continue with a career in physics or a physics-related industry should expect to complete the four year course.

 The first two years are largely prescribed and are common to both BA and MPhys courses.
-Short options, and major in the later years, are available so you can tailor your University experience towards the aspects of physics that interest you.
-Students who wish to focus on the more mathematical and theoretical aspects of physics can apply to a MMathPhys course at the end of their third year; it is not possible to apply to enter this course directly.
+Options are available in the later years so you can tailor your University experience towards the aspects of physics that interest you.
+Students who wish to focus on the more mathematical and theoretical parts can apply to a MMathPhys course at the end of their third year; it is not possible to apply to enter this course directly.

 Preliminary University examinations are taken at the end of the first year.
-They do not count towards your final classification but a distinction in the first year is well regarded by research groups and employers offering summer internships.
+They do not count towards your final classification but a distinction in the first year is well regarded.
 Final examinations, which count towards your degree classification, are taken at the end of the second, third and fourth years.
 In addition, project work undertaken during the final year is assessed as part of your Finals mark.
-It is on the basis of your Finals result alone that the Honours Degree is awarded.
+It is on the basis of your Finals result that the Honours Degree is awarded.
 For BA candidates, the second and third years are weighted roughly 41%: 59%.
 For the MPhys candidates, the second, third and fourth years weights are approximately 23%: 35%: 42%.

 The Course and the College

 At Oxford, academic responsibilities are divided between the University and the College; in this respect, physics is like other subjects at Oxford.
 The lectures are arranged by the University’s Physics Department and students from the different Colleges attend them together.
-Similarly, the examination preparation and laboratory work are provided by the Physics Department; and only the University may award degrees.
+Similarly, the laboratory work is provided by the Physics Department; and only the University may award degrees.
 On the other hand, the Colleges are the admitting body and weekly tutorials and other support are a College matter.

 Your accommodation is arranged through the College, and most students take their meals in the College’s 17th century Hall.
 Your immediate social circle will probably be centred around the College and your friends will have a wide variety of academic interest, not be restricted to your own pursuit.
 The College has a wide variety of sports and activities, mirroring those organised at a University level.
 A distinguishing feature of Jesus College is its proud support of students’ extra-curricular activities and boasts a tradition of providing bursaries for small research projects, community initiatives and even adventurous travel ideas.